Romboter/bitcraftmap/README.md

 ## Wild ideas board

+- Turn on / Turn off all waypoint
 - Lazy loading of data
 - Do everything for performace and ease of use
 - New interface that follow bitcraft style